harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ec2-stop-by-id.md

 ### WARNING

 If the target EC2 instance is a part of a managed node group, drain the target node of any application running on it.
-Isolate the target node before running the experiment so that the experiment pods are not scheduled on it.
+Isolate the target node before running the fault so that the fault pods are not scheduled on it.
 :::

 ## Default Validations